polarsource/polar/docs/docs/maintainers/issue-funding/index.md

 *Checkout an example on a GitHub issue: [SerenityOS/serenity#22179](https://github.com/SerenityOS/serenity/issues/22179)*

-## Features
+## Funded Backlog
-Polar is designed for maintainers, not bounty hunters.
-You remain in complete control & can get a better backlog based on reactions & funding from across your community.
+Get a stack ranked & funded backlog based on what drives the most impact across your community.

 * Enable users to easily fund any issues (feature requests, roadmap items, bugs etc)